Photo from Canva

 If your underwriting finishes smoothly and you iron out issues with a low appraisal and the MPRs, your next baby step is “clear to close,” but you have one more official step to go.

 You, your agent, and your lender will discuss financial details again and examine the closing documents, including the Closing Disclosure.
 It breaks down your final closing costs and compares them to earlier estimates.
 This is your last chance to ask questions and understand exactly what your contract entails.
 If everything looks good, you’ll get the keys to your new home on closing day.

-Most times, buyers have the chance to walk through the property to check on the repairs, updates, and conveying items like appliances and window coverings negotiated in the contract before signing on closing day.
+Most times, buyers have the chance to walk through the property to check on the repairs, updates, and convey items like appliances and window coverings negotiated in the contract before signing on closing day.
 If you find anything out of order, let your agent know ASAP.